Smiling for Health and Happiness

 Findings from the study also suggest that emotions are not just confined to the brain, but that the rest of the body can play a role in reinforcing feelings.
 Thus, smiling even if you are having a bad day can have a positive effect on your mood.

 The emotional and restorative benefits of smiling are just another reason to take great care of your mouth.
-If you would like to make sure that your mouth is healthy as well as having a smile you can be proud of, then you may want to get in touch with a dentist practice such as dentist lafayette co for further information.
 Oral health affects overall health in very prominent ways, so be sure that you are doing all you can to keep your smile healthy and vibrant.